-The Allen House Haunted?
+Allen House Ghosts

-He died of a heart attack on a demonstration of a motor vehicle for sale.
-He was survived by his wife Caddye and his three daughters; Lewie Manker, Lonnie Lee, and Ladell.
-He also had a son named Walter Edwin who died during infancy.
+He died of a heart attack during a demonstration of a motor vehicle for sale.
+He was survived by his wife, Caddye, and his three daughters, Lewie Manker, Lonnie Lee, and Ladell.
+He also had a son named Walter Edwin, who died during infancy.

 Not long after her death, Joe decided to move the family to a different location.
-However, Ladell was left in the house and when the building was turned into cheaper apartments, tenants started to see LaDell for themselves.
+However, Ladell was left in the house, and when the building was turned into cheaper apartments, tenants started to see LaDell for themselves.

 One of the floors was also turned into a retail shop on the first floor.
-Every night the storekeeper would lock the door and when he came back in the morning he would find some of the things missing.
+Every night the storekeeper would lock the door, and when he came back in the morning, he would find some of the things missing.

 The Allen House was built in 1906 by renowned architect Sylvester Hotchkiss and builder Josiah Barkley White.
 It was built for Joe Allen and his family.

-The house is now classified as a private residence and the current owners of the house, Rebecca and Mark Spencer have slowly gotten used to all the paranormal happenings in the house.
-They have also written a book entitled “A Haunted Love Story: The Ghosts of the Allen House”.
+The house is now classified as a private residence, and the house’s current owners, Rebecca and Mark Spencer have slowly gotten used to all the paranormal happenings in the house.
+They have also written a book entitled “A Haunted Love Story: The Ghosts of the Allen House.”